tweedegolf/storage-abstraction/publish/Storage/README.md

   error: string | null;
 }
 ```

+Copies a file from a local path `origPath` to the provided path `targetPath` in the storage.
+The value for `targetPath` needs to include at least a file name.
+You can provide extra storage-specific settings such as access rights using the `options` object.

+The key `bucketName` is optional; if you don't pass a value the selected bucket will be used.
+The selected bucket is the bucket that you've passed with the config upon instantiation or that you've set afterwards using `setSelectedBucket`.
+If no bucket is selected the value of the `error` key in the result object will hold `"no bucket selected"`.

 If the call is successful `value` will hold the public url to the file (if the bucket is publicly accessible and the authorized user has sufficient rights).